 - Adult Fear: Detective Major Louis Daniel and his wife, Rebecca Daniel, are living this.
 Louis' backstory and possible motivation for setting up the unit is the murder of his son.
 The covert side investigation into the boy's death is one of at least two arcs in the first season.
 He has learned the Russian may have planted the bomb that killed his son.
 The Russian is also running the crew in the second episode.
 Turns out the son was not the target - Rebecca was.

-- Anyone Can Die: In Pilot - Part 2 Sienna, one of the cops is killed, just after the kidnapped Anne-Marie is saved because she disrupts the serial killer's ritual.
+- Anyone Can Die: In "Pilot - Part 2" Sienna, one of the cops, is killed, just after the kidnapped Anne-Marie is saved because she disrupts the serial killer's ritual.
 In the second season opener we find out that Anne-Marie died in a car crash, and in the second season finale Louis is shot and killed.
 Along with the implication that Eva's body was discovered by Dorn in a hotel room bed.

-- Diplomatic Impunity: Dealt with this in the pilot, as the serial killer was a member of the diplomatic corps.
+- Diplomatic Impunity: Dealt with this in the pilot, as the serial killer was a member of the US diplomatic corps.

 - Interpol Special Agent: In real life, the International Criminal Court deals with war crimes and genocides committed by governments and quasi-governments.
 They have no police force of their own, and no interest in crimes committed by individuals, no matter how bloody or horrible.
 You only have to look at the rows created by the European Arrest Warrant to see how much fury any proposal to implement this show's concept in real life would cause, a fact of which the show's producers are more than aware of, since in every episode the team receives only reluctant assistance from the local police departments.